razerspeed/Amazon-similar-product-finder-using-Deep-Learning/README.md

 Note the web app is not working as amazon is blocking the ip address , hence unable to scrape product.
 Solution is to use Amazon API to fetch data.

+# HOW TO RUN #

+1> Run  pythom download.py
+   to download the pretrained model

+2> pip install -r requirment.txt
+    to install required libraries

+3> streamlit run app.py